 Don’t over complicate it.
 Ask yourself simple questions such as: Do I need to retrieve this info?
 Can I obtain this online?
 Do I have duplicated info?

 - Have a recycling/shredding bag box ready as well as an “action” box.
-Take each piece paper in turn, ask yourself the questions and make a decision.
-If you don’t need it, place in the recycling/shredding bag.
-If you’re keeping it, place in a pile on the floor – decide the name of the category and write on a post it note on top of this pile.
+Take each piece of paper in turn, ask yourself the questions and make a decision.
+If you don’t need it, place it in the recycling/shredding bag.
+If you’re keeping it, place it in a pile on the floor – decide the name of the category and write on a post-it note on top of this pile.
 Make the categories as specific as possible.
 Line up the piles next to each other but not on top of each other.
 Staple documents together where possible.

 - When you have been through all paperwork, go through each pile again.
 Ensure you still need everything in each category and discard if you don’t.